sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/another-look-at-variables.md

 $REPLY

 The default value when a variable is not supplied to [[internal-commands-and-builtins#^READREF|read]].
-Also applicable to [[testing-and-branching#^SELECTREF|select]] menus, but only supplies the item number of the variable chosen, not the value of the variable itself.
+Also applicable to [[loops-and-branches#^SELECTREF|select]] menus, but only supplies the item number of the variable chosen, not the value of the variable itself.

 ```bash
 #!/bin/bash